yougov/mongo-connector/mongo-connector/README.md

 ## Getting Started:

 Since the connector does real time syncing, it is necessary to have MongoDB running, although the connector will work with both sharded and non sharded configurations.
+It requires a replica set setup.

 To start the system, first move your doc manager file, or one of the sample doc manager files provided to the main folder (mongo-connector) and rename it doc_manager.py.